-- Level 1 - you'll focus on general paediatrics in acute settings, including emergency duties, in- and out-patients and neonates
+- Core Training (ST1 - ST4) - you'll initially focus on general paediatrics in acute settings, including emergency duties, in- and out-patients and neonates

-- Level 3 - you'll either continue in general paediatrics, or choose to train in one of 17 sub-specialties, as introduced below
+- Specialty Training (ST5 - ST7)- you'll either continue in general paediatrics, or choose to train in one of 17 sub-specialties, as introduced below

 Paediatric training is a run-through programme, which means that trainees do not need to go through an examination or recruitment process to move through each year or each level.
-The only stipulation is that you need to pass your MRCPCH to progress to level 2.
+The only stipulation is that you need to pass your MRCPCH to progress to Specialty Training.
 You'll have a yearly assessment of progress through training via the Annual Review of Competency Progression (ARCP) process.

 At the end of training you will gain your Certificate of Completion of Training (CCT) in paediatrics and can move straight into a consultant post.

-The training is capability-based, not time-based - although you will need to complete at least four years of training to be eligible for a CCT.
-In reality, most trainees will take advantage of all the opportunities afforded by paediatric training in the UK and will complete their training in around eight years, often more, ensuring they move onto their first consultant role feeling as prepared as possible.
+The training is capability-based, not time-based, so trainees do move through the pathway at different speeds.
+You will need to have at least two completed, satisfactory ARCPs, in order to be eligible for a CCT.
+In reality, most trainees will take advantage of all the opportunities afforded by paediatric training in the UK and will therefore complete their training over at least seven years - and therefore several more completed ARCPs.
+In fact, this is the case more often than not, and is no bad thing at all, as it allows trainees to ensure they move into their first consultant role feeling as prepared and capable as possible.
 Our Stepping Up programme supports trainees with the transition from trainee to consultant.

 The paediatric training pathway runs across all four UK nations, and posts for England, Scotland, Wales and Northern Ireland will be available when you apply to enter training.
 Do take the opportunity to read up on what the regions have to offer before committing to your location.
 Our regions pages include useful contact details for training in each College region of the UK.